baleada/docs/assets/md/logic/classes/Animateable.md

 It's also perfectly fine if the same `progress` value appears in multiple different keyframes in the array.

-Internally, `Animatable` sorts and analyze all keyframes to extract individual keyframe-to-keyframe property transitions, so feel free to organize keyframes in a way that makes sense to you!
+Internally, `Animateable` sorts and analyze all keyframes to extract individual keyframe-to-keyframe property transitions, so feel free to organize keyframes in a way that makes sense to you!
 :::